Connect

 Best Suburbs in Each City for Short Downtown Commutes

-If want to live outside of the city centre, you'll be pleased to know many Calgary suburbs offer short downtown commutes.
+If you want to live outside of the city centre, you'll be pleased to know many Calgary suburbs offer short downtown commutes.
 Neighbourhoods like Ravenswood in Airdrie and Boulder Creek Estates in Langdon are close to local highways that lead right to downtown.
 Airdrie has an express transit system that takes you directly to Calgary, while Langdon is approximately 35 km from downtown.

 One of the newest and fastest-growing Calgary suburbs is Chestermere, less than 20 kilometres east of downtown.
 Centred around Chestermere Lake, this stunning community offers accessibility and endless recreation provided by one of the best lakes near Calgary.